GutUrago/microData/README.md

 >
 ```

-As you can see it couldn’t extract.
+As you can see, it couldn’t be extracted.
 If you read the returned error
 carefully, it suggests possible solutions.
-In this case, if you we go
+In this case, if we go and
-and visit the link we see that the data is actually from external
+visit the link, we see that the data is actually from an external
 repository. ![The website](man/figures/README-get-data.png)

-Lets extract the metadata of “COVID-19 National Panel Phone Survey 2020,
+Let’s extract the metadata of the “COVID-19 National Panel Phone Survey
-Wave 1” survey collected from Djibouti in 2020 and published by UNHCR
+2020, Wave 1” survey collected from Djibouti in 2020 and published by
-with unique catalog number ‘397’.
-It returns five key information about
+UNHCR with the unique catalog number ‘397’.
+It returns five key pieces
-each data files such as description and number of variables.
-The third
+of information about each data file, such as the description and number
-column, which is File name, is very important for next step.
+of variables.
+The third column, which is the file name, is very
+important for the next step.

 ``` r
 md <- metadata(catalog = 397, org = "unhcr")